Search: Advanced search

 Please enter a keyword or ID

-Post-event triggers which run batch files that redirect output from sscm commands to a log file do not work if multiple files cause the trigger to fire.
+Post-event triggers that run batch files that redirect output from sscm commands to a log file do not work if multiple files cause the trigger to fire.
 The log file only includes output from the first sscm command.

 Post-event triggers that run scripts start multiple processes that may attempt to write to the log file at the same time.
 Only the first process completes successfully because of log file access conflicts.